SashkoTar/syto/README.md

 It seen that a transfer function is also a rational function.
 As it turns out the process of filter design converges to finding two vectors - B = [b0...bn] and A = [a0...an] which contain coeficients of polynomials at numenator and denumenator respectivelly.
 There are several approximations to solve this task

+At its current stage Syto implements IIR filters only.
+However, as Syto is young and growing library its API will be enriched to design other families of filters soon.
+But for a while please keep in mind that all info below is about IIR filter only.

+The great advancements in the filter design theory have given a birth to several techniques of generating the transfer functions with expected characterisitcs.
+Each of them has its own pros and cons but in the majority of cases the classical approach is used.
+Syto exploites this method as well.
+It consists of three fundamental steps:

+1) Find a transfer function of normalized analog filter by applying one of known approximation
+2) By means of frequency transformation, obtain the transfer function of the desired filter: lowpass, highpass, bandpass or bandstop
+3) Apply bilinear transformation to convert the analog transfer function to digital one

+Normalized analog filter is the filter in which the cutoff frequency is equal to 1 rad/sec

 ## Types of approximation

 ## Types of filters